 5 – A Christmas Story

-Who knew this rough-edged film about a boy’s longing for a Red Ryder range-model BB gun starring a foul-mouthed family and friends would become a “family” movie?
-Mind you, foul-mouthed may be a wrong description…it’s all mumbled by Ralphie’s dad just like the wet bandits in Home Alone.
+Who knew this rough-edged film about a boy’s longing for a Red Ryder range-model BB gun involving a (mildly) cussing family and friends would become a “family” movie?
+Mind you, cussing may be a wrong description…it’s all mumbled by Ralphie’s dad just like the wet bandits in Home Alone.

 There are some great characters here all played beautifully!
 Including the bully Scut Farkus played by Zack Ward who incidentally follows Christmas Cracked on Twitter!